 Irish Standard Variable Rates are some of the highest in Europe, at 4.2% .
 Remortgaging to a new business rate will halve your interest rate to around 2%.

-If you’re one of the lucky few on a tracker mortgage with rates of around 1%, remortgaging almost certainly doesn’t make sense for you.
+If you’re one of the lucky few on a tracker mortgage with rates of around 1%, remortgaging might also make sense as ECB rates are rising and it may help you cap your repayments.

 If you are in the majority of Irish mortgage holders (66%+) who would save big by remortgaging, working out exactly how much you would save isn’t complicated.